joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 (2,Grilled,Cheese)
 ```

-# Filtering rows in Apache Pig
+# The FILTER and FOREACH Operator in Apache Pig

 Suppose we want to find the recipe_id for the recipe named "Tomato Soup".
 To do this, we would issue the Pig command: